Watch my free on-demand Bricks masterclass Join Now

 I built a house

-For the next couple of years I switched to Webflow for a bit (I made a course on it too)… built our own ultra energy-efficient house (strrrrressss)… and took a bit of time off (see previous item).
+I switched to Webflow for a bit (I made a course on it too), and built our own energy-efficient house (strrrrressss) which took over our lives for a couple of years.

 It was during that time in the WordPress wilderness that I tried to figure out what to do next.